Estimating Heterogeneous Causal Effect of Polysubstance Usage on Drug Overdose from Large-Scale Electronic Health Record: Introduction

 \section{Introduction}

 The precision medicine initiative \cite{5} launched by then president of the United States (Barack Obama) in the year 2015 brought the attention of the research community to several unaddressed problems in the domain of personalized medicine.
 Patients in real-world cohorts exhibit complex heterogeneity \cite{10} making it difficult for doctors to prescribe an effective treatment plan based on inferences from a homogeneous subgroup.
 In addition, the cohorts from which these individual level inferences are to be made have been growing enormously over the past few years.
 In the era of big data, it has become feasible to learn complex high-dimensional models from such healthcare data using tools such as deep learning.
-However, whereas machine learning community has made great progress toward using such rich models for supervised prediction, personalized or precision medicine requires causal models, for which there is significantly less theoretical and practical guidance available.
+However, whereas the machine learning community has made great progress toward using such rich models for supervised prediction, personalized or precision medicine requires causal models, for which there is significantly less theoretical and practical guidance available.

 Understanding the cause and effect relationship for a specific phenomenon on any given individual group is an extremely challenging task due to the heterogeneity associated with them \cite{chirag20}.
-Recently, subgroup discovery for a specific phenomenon has drawn attention to the statisticians who addressed it by developing factual and counterfactual outcome models and then applying regression analysis on the difference of the two using other classifier (say decision tree) \cite{su09}.
+Recently, subgroup discovery for a specific phenomenon has drawn attention to the statisticians who addressed it by developing factual and counterfactual outcome models and then applying regression analysis on the difference of the two using another classifier (say decision tree) \cite{su09}.
 For example, \cite{27} proposed the subgroup identification based on differential effect search algorithms.
 On the other hand, qualitative interaction trees (QUINT) method \cite{elise14}, the virtual twins (VT) method \cite{12} and causal rule sets for discovering subgroups with enhanced treatment effect methods \cite{48} are also investigated previously.
-We consider Nagpal et. al. proposed mixture of experts approach with soft assignment to groups that allows greater expressiveness and can be optimized via gradient methods \cite{chirag20}.
+Nagpal et. al. proposed mixture of experts approach with soft assignment to groups that allows greater expressiveness and can be optimized via gradient methods \cite{chirag20}.
+While subgroup identification is an important step towards heterogeneous treatment effect model, we still need a heterogenous causal effect model in the next step.
+We utilize Nagpal et. al. proposed subgroup discovery and followed by a structured causal model.